Anti-Pakistan sentiment: "Paki-bashing"

 Starting in the late 1960s, and peaking in the 1970s and 1980s, violent gangs opposed to immigration took part in frequent attacks known as "Paki-bashing", which targeted and assaulted Pakistanis and other British South Asians.
 "Paki-bashing" was unleashed after Enoch Powell's inflammatory Rivers of Blood speech in 1968, and peaked during the 1970s–1980s, with the attacks mainly linked to far-right fascist, racist and anti-immigrant movements, including the white power skinheads, the National Front, and the British National Party (BNP).

 These attacks were usually referred to as either "Paki-bashing" or "skinhead terror", with the attackers usually called "Paki-bashers" or "skinheads".
 "Paki-bashing" was also fueled by the media's anti-immigrant and anti-Pakistani rhetoric at the time, and by systemic failures of state authorities, which included under-reporting racist attacks, the criminal justice system not taking racist attacks seriously, constant racial harassment by police, and sometimes police involvement in racist violence.

 United States

 Public opinion polling shows that the United States has one of the most anti-Pakistan sentiment of any country with 69% expressing a negative view in a 2014 BBC poll.

-Since the September 11, 2001 attacks, Pakistani-Americans have been targeted more often in hate crime attacks.
+Since the September 11, 2001 attacks, Pakistani Americans have been targeted more often in hate crime attacks.
 Pakistani Americans are subjected to greater scrutiny in airport security checks.
 Up to 45,000 of the estimated 100,000-strong Pakistani community in New York were deported or left voluntarily following the attacks.
 Following these attacks, a few Pakistanis have identified themselves as "Indians" (Note: A significant minority of people in Pakistan are Muslims who immigrated from mostly present-day India and other parts of the subcontinent.
 They are known as the Muhajirs and commonly self-identity with modern India instead.
 Fewer of them are even Christians.) to avoid discrimination and obtain jobs.

-In 2006, Hasan, a Princeton University graduate, was arrested by Immigration and Customs Enforcement officials who allegedly tortured him, accusing him of having ties to Al Qaeda before deporting him to Pakistan.
-In 2009, his wife formally requested the U.S. Embassy in Islamabad review his case in 2009.
+In 2006, Hasan, a Princeton University graduate, was arrested by officials of the Immigration and Customs Enforcement (ICE).
+They allegedly tortured him, accusing him of having ties to Al Qaeda before deporting him to Pakistan.
+In 2009, his wife requested the U.S. Embassy in Islamabad review his case in 2009.